 (4) Students may earn certificates of completion or equivalency diplomas, but these shall not be equal to a regular high school diploma.

 (f) The 20 credits required for graduation shall be distributed as specified in table 306-1.
-Attainment of 20 credits required for graduation that are based on the New Hampshire academic standards shall ensure that students meet the graduation requirements outlined in (g) below..
+Attainment of 20 credits required for graduation that are based on the New Hampshire academic standards shall ensure that students meet the graduation requirements outlined in (g) below.

-(g) Graduation expectations shall:
+(g) Graduation requirements shall:

 (1) Encompass a complete body of interrelated student accomplishment and be considered as a whole, not as discrete silos; and